 The relationship between the school and the local community is very important to us.
 Building the partnerships between school and our community for the benefit of all our members is a motivating factor in our purpose.

 There are many ways in which we can work together.
 These include:

 Keeping up to date with our news – we regularly publish newsletters; class teachers update their website class page weekly; we use parent mail and text for brief messages and notifications;

 Download the FREE App 'PIOTA' and search for 'West Drayton Academy'.
 Visit our main reception for further information or assistance.

-from April 2017, our Headteacher introduced 'SLT Surgeries' every Thursday between 8.30-9.00am when you can drop in to our main reception and speak to a member of the Senior Leadedrship Team
+Our Principal introduced 'SLT Surgery' sessions which are held every Thursday between 8.30-9.00am when you can drop in to our main reception and speak to a member of the Senior Leadership Team.

 Letting us know what you think – your child has a home/school liaison book where you can record comments about your child’s learning; class teachers are always happy to meet with you, appointments can be made by either personally approaching the class teacher or ringing our receptionist and asking for a time; attending parents’ learning events including: termly parents’ evenings; termly class Learning Challenge Curriculum events, where children will share what they have found out in their learning challenge; termly assemblies and/or productions; attending parent workshops on how to support your child with English and Maths; completing the Parent View questionnaire available on https://parentview.ofsted.gov.uk/

 Supporting learning at home – the school’s website https://www.westdraytonschool.com/ has information about ways you can support your child with what he or she has been learning recently.
 There are a number of links to useful websites: Oxford Owl; Mathletics and Bug Club;

 Every class runs a ‘Time to Read’ event where you can linger a little longer at the start of the day and read with your child in class (further information on dates and times can be found on the class page);